Nambour: History

 In 1862, Tom Petrie with 25 Turrbal and Kabi Kabi men including Ker-Walli, Wanangga and Billy Dinghy entered Petrie's Creek with the view to exploit the large cedar growing in the vicinity.
 They encountered some resident Aboriginal people with whom they had a traditional ceremony together.
 Petrie's group afterwards made a permanent logging camp further up the creek in the area now known as Nambour.
 At this camp, the Aboriginal workers requested that Petrie brand them with his logging symbol.
 With a piece of prepared glass, he cut his logging symbol of a P inside a circle into each of the men's arms.
 These Aboriginal workers, as well as local Maroochy men such as Puram, worked hard, returning frequently with Petrie to build the roadway, fell the timber and transport the logs downriver.
 The Nambour area had its first permanent European settlement in 1870.
 The town was then still just called Petrie's Creek.

 Maroochy Provisional School opened on 13 October 1879.
 It was renamed Nambour Provisional School in 1891.
 It became Nambour State School in 1897.
 It had a secondary school department from circa 1940 until 2 February 1953, when Nambour State High School opened on 2 February 1953.

 Petrie's Creek Post Office opened on 1 June 1888 (a receiving office had been open from 1885, originally known as Carrollo) and was renamed Nambour by 1890.

 In 1890 the Maroochy Divisional Board was established.

 In 1891, the North Coast railway to Brisbane was completed, and at its opening Petrie's Creek was renamed "Nambour", after the Nambour cattle station.
+However, it was not until 16 December 1963 when the new Nambour railway station was opened by the Government for Transport Gordon Chalk.

 On Monday 2 January 1893, St Joseph's Catholic Church was officially opened by Archbishop Robert Dunne.
 It was at 177 Currie Street (26.6300°S 152.9604°E) on a 5 acre site donated by Daniel Currie (after whom Currie Street was named).
 It was 30 by 20 ft.
 Circa 1950, it was demolished to make way for a new church.
 The timber from the demolished church was used to construct Our Lady Star of the Sea (Stella Maris) in Maroochydore as a cost-saving measure.
 On Sunday 16 April 1950, Archbishop James Duhig laid the foundation stone for the new St Joseph's.
 On Sunday 1 July 1951, Duhig returned to bless and dedicate the new St Joseph's Church.